ljbuturovic/llm-history-search/SYNC-README.md

-# LLMHistorySearch Storage Synchronizer
+# llm-history-search Storage Synchronizer

-A command-line tool to synchronize LLMHistorySearch extension storage across multiple workstations.
+A command-line tool to synchronize llm-history-search extension storage across multiple workstations.

 ## What It Does

-When you use LLMHistorySearch on multiple computers, each stores conversations locally.
+When you use llm-history-search on multiple computers, each stores conversations locally.
 This tool merges all conversations from a remote machine with your local machine, creating a unified collection on both.

 ## Features